 Driven nonlinear dynamical systems can reside in two steady states at a single driving condition.
 This feature, known as bistability, is associated with emergent phenomena in phase transitions, scaling, and universal behavior.
 In the Interacting Photons group, we use bistable optical cavities to explore the physics of scaling, universality, and non-Markovian dynamics.
 In Ref. we discovered a universal scaling law for the dynamic hysteresis of a Kerr nonlinear cavity influenced by quantum fluctuations.
-More recently, in Ref. we discovered a universal scaling law for the hysteresis area of a cavity with effective non-instantaneous interactions.
-We have also been exploring the interplay of noise and memory in this system, which leads to rich non-Markovian dynamics.
+More recently, in Ref. we discovered a universal scaling law for the hysteresis area of a cavity with memory in its nonlinear response.
+The interplay of noise and memory in this system leads to a new class of non-Markovian dynamics which we recently realized.

 References S. R. K. Rodriguez et al., Phys.
 Rev. Lett.
 118, 247402 (2017). pdf Z. Geng et al., Phys.
 Rev. Lett.
 124, 153063 (2020). pdf

-We are currently interested in realizing photonic devices where optical nonlinearity and noise are a resource rather than a nuisance.
+Besides pursuing a deeper understanding of fundamental physics, we investigate various applications of our research.
+These applications are in the fields of sensing, computation, energy harvesting, and optical isolation.
 For example, in Ref. we showed how the detection speed and sensitivity of a nonlinear optical sensor can be enhanced with noise.
 In Ref. we showed how to realize a nonlinear optical isolator with zero reflection.

 References S.R.K.
 Rodriguez